symbol/symbol-docs/source/guides/transaction.rst

 A new transaction should have appeared in the terminal where you are monitoring ``unconfirmed``.
 At this point, the transaction has reached the network, but it is not clear if it will get included in a block.

 If it is included in a block, the transaction gets processed, and the amount stated in the transaction gets transferred from the sender's account to the recipient's account.
-Additionally, the transaction fee is deducted from the sender's account.

 What's next?
 ============

-Afterwards, try to send new transfer transactions by altering your code to send multiple mosaics in the same transaction.
+Send a new transfer transactions by altering your code to send multiple mosaics in the same transaction.

 **Adding multiple mosaics**